10 Construction Technology Trends in 2023 You Cannot Miss

 3D printing, also referred to as additive manufacturing, creates three-dimensional objects from a digital file.
 But how does that happen?

 3D printed objects are created using additive processes where the printer lays down successive layers of the chosen material until it shapes the object.

 Compared to traditional manufacturing methods, 3D printing helps you build complex shapes and objects with less material.

 In subtractive manufacturing, for instance, you would create the same thing by cutting or hollowing out the metal or plastic, which would result in a lot of wasted material.

-3D printing was first developed in the 1980s, but it was too costly to back then, so it did not gain much popularity.
-However, starting from the 2000s, 3D printing became more affordable and straightforward, making many companies interested in it.
-Today, it is used in all different spheres like product design, tool manufacture, and construction.
+3D printing was first developed in the 1980s.
+Still, it was too costly to back then, so it did not gain much popularity.
+However, in the 2000s, 3D printing became more affordable and straightforward, making many companies interested in it.
+Today, it is used in all different spheres, like product design, tool manufacture, and construction.

 3D Printing in Construction

 According to the GVR report of the 3D printing market, from 2021-2028, the 3D printing construction market size is expected to grow with a compound annual growth rate of as much as 91.5%.

 3D printing will be already used to model and build complex structures, whether small or large scale.
 In fact, one of the biggest 3D printing construction companies, ICON, is collaborating with Lennar and the architecture studio BIG to build a so-called “3D neighborhood” in Austin, which has 100 3D-printed houses.